National Health Authority

-The National Health Authority or the NHA is responsible for implementing India’s flagship public health insurance/assurance scheme Ayushman Bharat Pradhan Mantri Jan Arogya Yojana (AB-PMJAY).
+The National Health Authority (NHA) is responsible for implementing India’s flagship public health insurance/assurance scheme Ayushman Bharat Pradhan Mantri Jan Arogya Yojana (AB PM-JAY).
 NHA has been set-up to implement the PM-JAY at the national level.
 In the States, SHAs or State Health Agencies in the form of a society/trust have been set up with full operational autonomy over the implementation of this scheme including extending the coverage to non SECC beneficiaries.

 History

 National Health Authority is the successor of National Health Agency, which was functioning as a registered society since 23 May 2018.
 Pursuant to Cabinet decision for full functional autonomy, National Health Agency was reconstituted as the National Health Authority on 2 January 2019, under Gazette Notification Registered No. DL –(N) 04/0007/2003-18.
 On 2 January 2019 the organization renamed itself to become the "National Health Authority".
 The reason for the rename was the Union Council of Ministers wish for the organization to be autonomous.